chpc-tech-eval/scc/tutorial4/README.md

 <span style="color: #800000">
   > Copy the resulting `.bmp` file(s) from yout cluster to your local computer or laptop and demonstrate this to your instructors for bonus points.
 </span>

+# Running Qiskit from a Remote Jupyter Notebook Server